Whoaa512/starred/README.md

 - [pinterest/querybook](https://github.com/pinterest/querybook) - Querybook is a Big Data Querying UI, combining collocated table metadata and a simple notebook interface.
 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
 - [andrewmd5/hako](https://github.com/andrewmd5/hako) - An embeddable, lightweight, secure, high-performance JavaScript engine.
-- [rivet-gg/rivetkit](https://github.com/rivet-gg/rivetkit) - 🧰 The open-source alternative to Durable Objects.
-Easily self-hostable and works with your infrastructure.
+- [rivet-gg/rivetkit](https://github.com/rivet-gg/rivetkit) - A library for building stateful workloads anywhere
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [herol3oy/austen](https://github.com/herol3oy/austen) - 📚 discover story relationships
 - [BrowserMCP/mcp](https://github.com/BrowserMCP/mcp) - Browser MCP is a Model Context Provider (MCP) server that allows AI applications to control your browser